 Sec.
-86.176. - Rules and rRegulations, Line Extension Policy.
+86.176.
+Rules and regulations; line extension policy.

-The city council is authorized and directed to promulgate, revise, amend and supplement the city electric utility rules and regulations for electric service, and the City's line extension policy, subject to the following:
+The city council is authorized and directed to promulgate, revise, amend and supplement the city electric utility rules and regulations for electric service, and the city's line extension policy (collectively the "rules and regulaions"), subject to the following: